 Q. What is the working principle of a thermometer?

 A. The working attitude of a thermometer is moderately simple.
 A known amount of liquid (mercury, alcohol, or a hydrocarbon-based fluid) is vacuum-sealed in a glass tube.
-The liquid expands or quantity when air is heated or cooled.
+The liquid expands or contracts in quantity when air is heated or cooled.

 Q. How does a thermometer work in chemistry?